Sick Employee Unfairly Dismissed for Going to the Pub

 The judge agreed with the employee that he had been unfairly dismissed, finding amongst other things that:

-• A fair disciplinary procedure hadn’t been followed – in particular one of the key witnesses in this case who took the initial complaint, chaired the disciplinary hearing when it should have been conducted by an independent person.
+• A fair disciplinary procedure hadn’t been followed – in particular one of the key witnesses in this case who took the initial complaint, chaired the disciplinary hearing, when it should have been conducted by an independent person.

 • There was no rule the employer could point to which says that an employee cannot socialise in whatever way they deem appropriate whilst absent from work through illness.
 The employer made a gross assumption, without evidence, that the employee should not be at the Social Club because of the nature of his condition.

+If an employer is concerned about an employee’s behaviour whilst off work sick it is important to ensure the situation is fully understood before determining what action, if any, it is appropriate to take.
 It’s important not to jump to conclusions and assume that the activity/activities an employee has been undertaking are incompatible with the reason given for their absence.
 Two areas in which employers may wish to be particularly careful are:

 • Employees who are unfit for work for a mental health reason – whilst they may for example go on a day trip, socialise or go to the pub whilst they are off sick this could be because it is beneficial for their mental health and assumptions should not be made